munificent/craftinginterpreters/book/strings.md

 of the two operands.
 Since Lox is dynamically typed, we can't tell which behavior is needed at compile time because we don't know the types of the operands until runtime.
-Thus, the `OP_ADD` instruction dynamically inspects the operands and chooses the right operation:
+Thus, the `OP_ADD` instruction dynamically inspects the operands and chooses the right operation.

 ^code add-strings (1 before, 1 after)